It’s probably a safe bet to say, most Malaysians have at least one friend or relative, who is a remarkably talented musician.

 As a long-time proponent of homegrown music, he says he is constantly looking out to feature outstanding Malaysian musicians on his show.

 “I am always doing homework to discover talents that are already making a ripple online on the various music streaming platforms and social media.
-The radio station also frequently receive song submissions via email and we make it a point to listen and give each due evaluation,” Basil explains.
+The radio station also frequently receives song submissions via email and we make it a point to listen and give each due evaluation,” Basil explains.

 Songs that meet the radio station’s quality and taste requirement often get inserted into the daily rotation playlists, which are not confined to Basil’s hour-long Met1o.
 He says, on average, Hitz plays between 10 and 12 songs by homegrown artists monthly.

-At RTM-owned Traxx fm, Julio says whether a local song gets air-time on radio largely depends on the DJ curating the tracks.
+At RTM-owned Traxx FM, Julio says whether a local song gets air-time on radio largely depends on the DJ curating the tracks.